toybreaker/jeancouteau/_articles/mind-your-tongue.md

 It is interesting, for example, to see how well garage jargon has been filtered , if you like, by the local culture, to produce a highly modern depiction of a sexual act, often in relation to the motorbike.

 Thus, one does not make love, but one changes one’s engine oil” (_ganti oli_) or “one leans the bike on its stand” (_pasang dongkrak_).
-If the bike doesn t start, it means that your ampere meter does not work properly (_ampere sing majalan_), clearly a metaphor for someone s manhood not functioning.
+If the bike doesn't start, it means that your ampere meter does not work properly (_ampere sing majalan_), clearly a metaphor for someone s manhood not functioning.

 These few examples bear witness to the role that the engine in general, and more specifically the bike, plays part not only in Balinese transportation, but also in Balinese banter!